-This profile orchestrates actors in many existing profile and creates one new actor.
+This profile orchestrates actors in many existing IHE profiles and creates one new actor.
 The actor that is specific to this profile is a Document Registry.
-Figure X.1-1 is a high-level diagram showing a set of actors that would be deployed in a virtual central infrastructure.
-They do not need to be deployed in the same physical location, but they will act as one central service.
+Figure X.1-1 shows a detailed Actor diagram for the MHDS Document Registry.